-What Sweets Should You Buy as Souvenirs from Shiga?
+Sweets You Should Buy as Souvenirs from Shiga

 1. Baumkuchen from Club Harie

-All Club Harie branches, including La Collina Omihachiman and Moriyama Harie-kan, strive to highlight the nature and traditions of their respective local regions, and have outstanding atmosphere as well.
-You can eat in at the in-house cafe or take home a freshly baked cake.
+All Club Harie branches, including La Collina Omihachiman and Moriyama Harie-kan, strive to highlight the nature and traditions of their respective local regions and have an outstanding atmosphere.
+You can eat at the in-house cafe or take home a freshly baked cake.
 Umeda Hankyu Department Store also carries Club Harie baumkuchen.

 Sweetened with a secret syrup and kinako (soybean flour), it is also famous as a typical Otsu souvenir.
-You can buy Chikara-Mochi in packs of 7 to 70, but the expiration date is two days after date of manufacture, so try to buy them on the last day of your trip.
-One good thing about this sweet is that it's easy to acquire, since they are sold at department stores and hotels as well.
+You can buy Chikara-Mochi in packs of 7 to 70, but the expiration date is two days after the date of manufacture, so try to buy them on the last day of your trip.
+One good thing about this sweet is that it's easy to acquire since they are sold at department stores and hotels.

 They come in bite-sized pieces, in packs of 12 up to 72.
 They need to be stored in a cool, dark place, and they taste best in 2-3 days in summer or 3-4 days in winter.
-Aside from at the main store, which is a 15-minute walk from JR Kusatsu Station, you can also buy them at store branches near the station and within the station concourse.
+Besides the main store, which is a 15-minute walk from JR Kusatsu Station, you can also buy them at store branches near the station and within the station concourse.